-Today when you ask someone ‘how are you?’, people typically respond with ‘busy’.
-I bet as you read this you’re thinking ‘I’m so busy, maybe I can just scroll to the end and get the gist of this article’.
-Being busy has become somewhat of a badge of honour in today’s society, we are all busier than each other.
+These days, when you ask someone “How are you?”, people typically respond with “Busy.”
+I bet as you read this, you’re thinking, “I’m so busy, maybe I can just scroll to the end and get the gist of this article.”
+Being busy has become somewhat of a badge of honor in today’s society – we are all busier than each other.

 I can almost guarantee that when you tried to answer the last question, you thought about work.
-Did you know that in Australia 13% of employees are working very long hours (50+).
-How many times have you checked your work email once you got home, or taken a call from a client on a weekend?
+Did you know that in Australia, 13% of employees are working very long weekly hours (50+)?
+How many times have you checked your work email once you’ve gotten home, or taken a call from a client on a weekend?

-Whilst you are busy being busy, you may be focusing a lot of time and energy in one particular area in your life, and neglecting others.
-Are you working long hours with little time left to spend on your health, time with your family, doing a hobby you really enjoy.
-When life becomes unbalanced, our happiness and wellbeing, mental and physical, tend to suffer.
+While you are busy being busy, you may be focusing a lot of time and energy on one particular area of your life and neglecting others.
+Are you working long hours with little time left to spend on your health, with your family, or doing a hobby you really enjoy?
+When life becomes unbalanced, our happiness and well-being, both mental and physical, tend to suffer.

-If you ask some people, they will tell you that life balance is a myth, and that it no longer exists in the world we live in today.
+If you ask some people, they will tell you that life balance is a myth – that it no longer exists in the world we live in today.
 As a leading mindset coach, I would argue otherwise.
-I work with people from all walks of life to help optimise their lives – that’s what I do.
+I work with people from all walks of life to help optimize their lives – that’s what I do.

-The Wheel of Life is a visual snapshot of how you’re fairing overall in life and in individual areas.
-It is essentially a circle divided into segments, typically eight, which represent different life areas.
-The fact that it is visual is important, I find it tends to hit home a lot more for my clients compared to just reading numbers on a sheet.
+The Wheel of Life is a visual snapshot of how you’re faring overall in life and in individual areas.
+It’s essentially a circle divided into segments – typically eight – that represent different life areas.
+The fact that it is visual is important; I find it tends to hit home a lot more for my clients compared to just reading numbers on a sheet.

 Figure 1: Wheel of Life